kotarak/vimpire/README.txt

 Please refer to the online documentation in the doc folder for further information on how to use VimClojure, its features and its caveats.

+Note: You might need to check the Makefile for special lib requirments to compile the nailgun client, eg. OpenSolaris.

 Using Ivy
 =========